top of page

 "'Yes, and as if that were not enough, it's three days since all this happened; and some of our womenfolk have disturbed us profoundly.
 For they went to the tomb at dawn, and then when they couldn't find his body they said they had a vision of angels who said that he was alive.
 Some of our people went straight to the tomb and found things, just as the women had described them--but they couldn't see him!'

-"'Oh, how foolishly you are, how slow to believe in all that the prophets have said!
-Was it not inevitable that Christ should suffer like that and to find his glory?'"
+"Then he himself spoke to them, 'Oh, how foolish you are, how slow to believe in all that the prophets have said!
+Was it not inevitable that Christ should suffer like that and so find his glory?'

 "Then, beginning with Moses and all the prophets, he explained to them everything in the scriptures that referred to himself.

 "They were by now approaching the village to which they were going.
-He gave them the impression that he meant to go on further, but stopped him with the words,
+He gave them the impression that he meant to go on further, but thjey stopped him with the words,

 "'Do stay with us.
 It is nearly evening and the day will soon be over.'